rowol/picow_ps2kb_to_ble_usb/README.md

 # Description

-This Raspberry Pi Pico W C SDK  project reads a PS/2 keyboard stream and converts the output to a BLE keyboard.
+This Raspberry Pi Pico W C SDK  project converts a PS/2 keyboard to a BLE keyboard.
 It uses a PIO state machine to read the PS/2 stream.

 For development/testing I used:
 * Raspberry Pi Pico W